 Some examples are given below.
 These serve to illustrate how to configure tasks, generally we need to configure additional parameters specific to the sensor type and individual sensor.

-- Run the task (take a sensor reading) every 10 min
+- Run the task (take a sensor reading) every 10 min, and log it

 - Upload every single task - so we sample and upload every 10 min